LearnersGuild/learnathon/README.md

 1. **Give [good feedback](#what-is-good-feedback)**.
 Feedback powers the engines of learning.

 OK, so we won't kick you out for not being playful.
 But you'll definitely have a lot more fun.

-## Technical Quiz

-The first step is to warm up your brain by testing your new skills and knowledge with a technical quiz.

-The **Technical Quiz** is a solo session (i.e. you work on your own).

-It is meant to ensure that you have the requisite skills and knowledge to join and contribute to the learning collective.
-In this way, it is similar to a technical evaluation stage in any web development job interview (but a lot easier).

 ## Team Learning